ManuelLerchner/FreshFinder/README.md

 # Installation
 1. Set up npm and node.js
-2. run npm run start in the webfolder
+2. run 'npm run start' in the webfolder

 ## Technologies